EthanPerello/npc-forge/docs/how-to-use.md

 • Use conversations to develop character relationships
 • Switch between model tiers based on conversation importance

+### Trait Management

+• Use consistent trait naming conventions
+• Generate traits that complement existing character elements
+• Regularly review and update traits as characters develop
+• Use trait regeneration to improve existing traits

 ### Library Organization

 • Use descriptive names for easy searching